Does Treatment Work?

 - Formulate a detailed plan for handling lapses

-According to the National Institute on Drug Abuse’s Principles of Effective Treatment, a combination of counseling and medication may be the best path to recovery.8 This is particularly true for those with an opioid addiction.
+According to the National Institute on Drug Abuse’s Principles of Effective Treatment, a combination of counseling and medication may be the best path to recovery.8 This is particularly true for those with opioid addiction.
 Maintenance medications like methadone and buprenorphine stave off devastating withdrawal symptoms and combat cravings to allow individuals to put their lives back together.

 If medication is part of the recovery plan, prescribing and monitoring the medication will be an integral component of the aftercare treatment plan.